Why Is The Stator Core Lamination?

 In most cases, this type of current will result in decreased performance and power loss – caused by several factors like the density of magnetic flux and frequency of electromotive force (EMF).

 Insulating the core with stator laminations reduces eddy currents.
 Layers of plates are placed on top of one another right in the middle to prevent eddy current flow.
+As a result, the reduced eddy current will mean that the stator core is able to keep its constant power and operate efficiently.

 Reducing Hysteresis Loss